dipankarpaul2k/Rust-Notes/03_Ownership_&_Closures/02_ownership.md

 ## Ownership in Functions

 Passing a variable to a function will also move or copy the value, just as an assignment.
-- Stack-only types will copy the data when passed into a function.
+- Stack allocated types will copy the data when passed into a function.
-- Heap data types will move the ownership of the variable to the function.
+- Heap allocated data types will move the ownership of the variable to the function.

 ### Passing String to a function
 ```rust